reganface/Reddit-Wallpapers/README.md

 # Reddit-Wallpapers
 Quick node script to download top images from the past week in selected subreddits.
 Images that already exist locally are skipped over.

+### Electron
+I started this branch to experiment giving this script a GUI and running without external requirements.
+Not sure how much I'll be able to put into this, though.

 ### Installation

 [Node.js](https://nodejs.org/) is required to run this script.